 Recycling Club, Maker Space, plans for garden and composting

-“Best presentation I’ve seen is 13 years!
+“Best presentation I’ve seen in 13 years!
 The students were so engaged!” – Ms. Drayton, 2nd grade

 Killian Elementary School